-Charitable support is an important resource to UC San Diego.
-In the future, due to the Campaign for UC San Diego, the Foundation anticipates growth in the endowment from new gifts and investment returns, and a higher rate of incoming expendable gifts.
-The transfer of funds (contributions and endowment payout) to benefit UC San Diego is also anticipated to increase.
+The Campaign for UC San Diego will complete its final year in fiscal 2022, A new campaign is expected to begin the planning phase during fiscal 2022.
+The Foundation continues to anticipate ongoing growth in the endowment from new gifts and investment returns, and a similar rate of incoming expendable gifts.
+Grants to campus of contributions and endowment payout to benefit UC San Diego are anticipated to increase from that of fiscal 2021.